happyDomain is an interface that centralize your domain names and reduces the usual friction points.

 For testing purpose

-: this will automatically creates a default account, and disable all features related to the user management (signup, login, …).
+You can test happyDomain or use it for your own usage, with the option HAPPYDOMAIN_NO_AUTH=1: this will automatically creates a default account, and disable all features related to the user management (signup, login, …).

 docker run -e HAPPYDOMAIN_NO_AUTH=1 -p 8081:8081 happydomain/happydomain